PostHog/posthog.com/contents/product-engineers/trunk-based-development.md

 ### 2. Feature flags

-[Feature flags](/feature-flags) enable us to include code in the "trunk" but not release it to users.
+[Feature flags](/feature-flags) enable us to include code in the "trunk" without immediately releasing it to users.
 This [decouples deployment from release](/product-engineers/decouple-deployment-from-release).

 Once deployed, we can then test in production, dogfood, beta test, get feedback, and progressively roll out the feature.

 We currently have [67 feature flags](https://github.com/PostHog/posthog/blob/249d82043bcd70bb3e95a0553551246998d0d160/frontend/src/lib/constants.tsx#L125C1-L198C3) in various stages of release in our main PostHog repo.

 ## How you can implement trunk-based development

 Implementing trunk-based development starts with a philosophy shift.
-Teams must encourage (or force) developers towards short-lived branches rather than long-lived ones.
+Teams must encourage (or force) developers towards short-lived branches, rather than long-lived ones.
 This means breaking up PRs into smaller changes, prioritizing reviews, and pushing code out earlier.

 Along with this shift, the right tools can help break a team's reliance on long-lived branches.
 These often happen for two reasons tools can help with: